Team

 Marina Cantacuzino MBE

-Marina is an award-winning journalist who has worked for most British mainstream publications including The Guardian, The Telegraph and Hello magazine.
-In 2003, in response to the invasion of Iraq, she embarked on a personal project collecting stories of people who had lived through trauma and injustice, and sought forgiveness rather than revenge.
-As a result Marina founded The Forgiveness Project and started speaking widely about forgiveness and restorative storytelling.
+Marina Cantacuzino MBE is an author, broadcaster and award-winning journalist who has written for most British mainstream publications.
+In 2003, in response to the invasion of Iraq, she embarked on a personal project collecting stories of people who had lived through trauma and injustice, and yet sought forgiveness rather than revenge.
+As a result, Marina founded The Forgiveness Project and ever since has spoken and written widely about forgiveness and restorative storytelling.

 Katalin Karolyi